7RU7H/Archive/Tools/Detection-And-Monitoring/Yara/YARA.md

 //global rule GlobalRuleExample // would be globalise
 //private rule PrivateRuleExample // not reported with private
 //localised to this file:
-rule ExampleRule : Tag1 Tag2 // `: Tag Tag ` for later filtering with Yara
+rule ExampleRule : Tag1 Tag2 // `: Tag Tag ` for later filtering with YARA
 {
 	meta:
 	//Provide additional data about you r rule here